icinganalysis/icinganalysis.github.io/content/NASA-TN-D-2166.md

 - Gray, Vernon H.: Correlations Among Ice Measurements, Impingement Rates, Icing Conditions and Drag Coefficients for an Unswept NACA 65A004 Airfoil.
 NACA-TN-4151, 1958.
 - Gelder, Thomas F., Smyers, William H., Jr., and von Glahn, Uwe H.: Experimental Droplet Impingement on Several Two-Dimensional Airfoils with Thickness Ratios of 6 to 16 Percent.
 NACA-TN-3839, 1956.

-An online search found NASA-TN-D-2166 cited 47 times.
+An online search found NASA-TN-D-2166 cited 47 times [^3].
 No citations for SAE Preprint 225 were found.

 #Notes: